 8. PROVIDE TOOLS TO ENSURE SUCCESS

 Practice, model, practice.
-Of course you are going to model.
-You are going to show them the right way to choose locations to work, the correct way to use seating and trouble shoot any problems.
+Of course, you are going to model.
+You are going to show them the right way to choose locations to work, the correct way to use seating and troubleshoot any problems.
 You are also going to show them the wrong way.

-Of course you are going to set good rules and routines.
+Of course, you are going to set good rules and routines.
 You are going to give them the chance to practice.
 At the beginning of the year, I know it’s sometimes difficult for some students to understand ‘personal space.’
 Or they struggled with understanding that perhaps sitting right in front of the bathroom door isn’t such a great location for working.
 So I also use SitSpots to give my students some guidance in choosing ‘good’ places if they want to be on the floor.

-(And not the knock off brand either–I use the SitSpots because I believe in supporting a ‘teacher friendly’ small, company and if you have ever met the woman behind SitSpots, Joyce, you would know what I’m talking about.)
+(And not the knock-off brand either–I use the SitSpots because I believe in supporting a ‘teacher-friendly’ small, company and if you have ever met the woman behind SitSpots, Joyce, you would know what I’m talking about.)

 SitSpots helps greatly in those early weeks.
 I find that some students just need them to make a good choice.
 And you know what?
 That’s ok.
 That’s why I’m here . . . to help them make good choices and feel successful.

 And you know what else?
 They are going to be doing great.
-Life is going to be going so well and you’ll be chugging a long like a well oiled machine and then one day . . . it will feel like you have a group of alien children in your class that can’t remember what the rules, routines or expectations are!
+Life is going to be going so well and you’ll be chugging along like a well-oiled machine and then one day . . . it will feel like you have a group of alien children in your class that can’t remember what the rules, routines, or expectations are!
 And you know what else?
 That’s pretty normal.
 It totally happens to everyone.
 So what do you do?

-Well, when my son, MacKale, goes for his golf lesson, his pro always says . . . if you go up to a ball and you just feel like it’s not going to be a good swing, for goodness sakes, don’t swing at it.
+Well, when my son, MacKale, goes for his golf lesson, his pro always says . . . if you go up to a ball and you just feel like it’s not going to be a good swing, for goodness sake, don’t swing at it.
 Back up.
 Walk away.
 Refocus.
 And then re-address the ball.
 Yep!
 Kindergarten is like that.
-There are those days that you just know in your gut, something is not going to go right.
+There are those days that you just know in your gut, that something is not going to go right.
 So STOP!
 Re-group!
 Re-focus!
 Don’t be afraid to take the time to “re-address the ball.”

 WHERE DO I GO FROM HERE?

-So I told you, this post took me well over a year to write just because I didn’t want to throw a bunch of stability balls in a classroom and say, “flexible seating is the way to go.”
+So I told you, this post took me well over a year to write just because I didn’t want to throw a bunch of stability balls in a classroom and say, “Flexible seating is the way to go.”
 I kind of needed to make my scope bigger and make it more about movement than about seating.
 And I wanted to see how my class would change . . . or if it would even change.

 Here’s what I can tell you.
 For as many years as I have been teaching, I have had a clip-type behavior management system.
 It was monkeys on a tree but still the same idea.
 But this year, I took it down.
 I never used it.
 It didn’t exist.
 Was this the result of having really good kids or kids having the opportunity to move?
-I don’t know, but I can tell you , I don’t miss that stupid monkey tree.
+I don’t know, but I can tell you, I don’t miss that stupid monkey tree.

 Also, I want to do something about the lighting..
 I know it has nothing to do with movement, but I found my own eyes hurting from the overhead lights in my class.
 I have some other lighting options, but not enough.

-Are their other things that I still need to get for my class to address the working styles of my students?
+Are there other things that I still need to get for my class to address the working styles of my students?
 Yes.
 I think there are, but space is a HUGE factor.
 I feel like I’m kind of bursting at the seams right now and the area that has suffered the most is my tiny little dramatic play area.
 That, quite honestly, breaks my heart.

 Also, I would really like to get a standing desk.
 My shelves are JUST about the right height but I would love to have something smaller and easily adjustable.
 I don’t mind students who want to stand, but they can sometimes distract other students at the table.
-So, one of those are on my wish list.
+So, one of those is on my wish list.
 Actually, this one is on my wish list:

 But to bring it in means something else has to leave.
 I have to figure out what that is.